Where Some Ideas Are Stranger Than Others...

 There is a lot of cultivated confusion about treaties in settler states, because current settler governments would like very much to pretend that somehow the term "treaty" meant something completely different when their predecessor representatives treated with Indigenous nations.
 Admittedly, it would be convenient for them if somehow "treating" and "treaty" didn't mean what they meant then or now, so that they could ignore Indigenous nations, their existence, and their rights.
 That would certainly make the world an ever easier place for fundamentalist capitalism.
 The trouble of course, is that settler colonial histories and languages refuse to oblige, and Indigenous histories certainly don't.
 References to "modern treaties" in canada imply their must have been "historical treaties" and that something makes them different from one another.
 But the meaning of any treaties with Indigenous nations remains conveniently contested for those who hope to continue capitalism and colonialism as usual while we are all confused or tangled up in their obfuscations.
 Here is my small contributions to combing out the confusion.

 Lets start with the general question of what a "treaty" is in the first place.
-On this matter the standard OED on my computer is a the sort of handwave that ought to have the editors too embarrassed to leave in place, "a formally concluded and ratified agreement between countries."
+On this matter the standard OED on my computer has the sort of handwave definition that ought to have the editors too embarrassed to leave in place, "a formally concluded and ratified agreement between countries."
 This is a definition that practically speaking would force many of us to look up at least three other words in hopes of determining who is doing the concluding and ratifying and what those things even are.
 On turning to my Compact OED instead and applying the included magnifying class, and a bit more research besides, here is a better definition.

 A treaty is an agreement made between people on behalf of two or more countries.
 The people representing the countries may be civilian or military representatives, and the agreements were made by sitting down together and talking out what the different countries wanted out of the agreement.
 The word itself is from latin via french, and refers originally to dragging or pulling, so figuratively to drawing the various countries together into a relationship.
 The latin origin is quite important, because it tells us that the main treaty makers with Indigenous nations in the americas, the french, english, and spanish, likely shared expectations and practises of treaty-making, as indeed the historical evidence shows.
 Today terms like "drag" and "pull" suggest reluctance, and that was and is often true of treaty making, but doesn't have to be.
 The term "treaty" is also tied to "treatise" the technical word for a written document on a specific subject.
 And indeed, treaties were originally formalized by being about specific matters, written down, and finally signed by the negotiators on behalf of the countries.
 A country is a nation that is self-governing, that is the people in it live together in a structured way, according to laws, and they have means of dealing with breaches to those structures and laws, including changing them when needed.
 A nation is a large group of people who have opted to live together in a structured way on a more or less conscious basis.
 They may emphasize different potentially unifying features, such as language, place, belief, or difficult physical conditions.